-- 1. Statically allocate translation tables and populate them (at run-time) based on a description of the memory layout.
+- 1. Statically allocate translation tables and populate them (at run-time) based upon a description of the memory layout.
 The memory layout is typically provided by the platform port as a list of memory regions; - 2.
 Support for generating translation tables pertaining to a different translation regime than the exception level the library code is executing at; - 3.
 Support for dynamic mapping and unmapping of regions, even while the MMU is on.
 This can be used to temporarily map some memory regions and unmap them later on when no longer needed; - 4.
 Support for non-identity virtual to physical mappings to compress the virtual address space; - 5.
 Support for changing memory attributes of memory regions at run-time.

-4.15.1 About version 1 and version 2
+4.17.1 About version 1, version 2 and MPU libraries

 This document focuses on version 2 of the library, whose sources are available in the lib/xlat\tables\v2 directory.
-Version 1 of the library can still be found in lib/xlat\tables directory but it is less flexible and doesn't support dynamic mapping.
-Although potential bug fixes will be applied to both versions, future features enhancements will focus on version 2 and might not be back-ported to version 1.
-Therefore, it is recommended to use version 2, especially for new platform ports.
+Version 1 of the library can still be found in lib/xlat\tables directory but it is less flexible and doesn't support dynamic mapping. lib/xlat\mpu, which configures Arm's MPU equivalently, is also addressed here.
+The lib/xlat\mpu is experimental, meaning that its API may change.
+It currently strives for consistency and code-reuse with xlat\tables\v2.
+Future versions may be more MPU-specific (e.g., removing all mentions of virtual addresses).
+Although potential bug fixes will be applied to all versions of the xlat\\ libs, future feature enhancements will focus on version 2 and might not be back-ported to version 1 and MPU versions.
+Therefore, it is recommended to use version 2, especially for new platform ports (unless the platform uses an MPU).

-However, please note that version 2 is still in active development and is not considered stable yet.
+However, please note that version 2 and the MPU version are still in active development and is not considered stable yet.
 Hence, compatibility breaks might be introduced.

-From this point onwards, this document will implicitly refer to version 2 of the library.
+From this point onwards, this document will implicitly refer to version 2 of the library, unless stated otherwise.

-4.15.2 Design concepts and interfaces
+4.17.2 Design concepts and interfaces